davin12345678910/CSE403_RCRSPTeam/README.md

 - `learn-gtihub-actions.yml` : this is the yml file where you will be able to do automated testing of the codebase

 ### client-app: client portion of the code
-TODO Chairnet and Foad update!!!!!!!!!
--  `index.js`: This is file which boostraps the whole application and because it's a react application all the components will be loaded inside this file
-###    Webpages: this is the place where we will have the layout of each of the pages
+- public: this folder contains all of the images and icons that we will be using for our website
--  **Class Webpage** : this is the place where we will have all of the code for the layout of the class webpage <br/>
+- src: this is the folder that contains the main code that we will be using for the front end
+      - app: this folder contains the code for the the parent component in our code (React is the framework we are using, and you make componenets in React)
--  **MainPage Webpage** : this is the place where we will have all of the code for the layout of the MainPage webpage <br/>
+      - assets: this contains the images that we will be using for our website
--  **SearchEngine Webpage** : this is the place where we will have all of the code for the layout of the SearchEngine webpage <br/>
+      - login: this contains the code for the login page
--  **Submission Webpage** : this is the place where we will have all of the code for the layout of the Submission webpage <br/>
+      - registration: this contains the code for the registration page we are making
-      Note: for each of these Webpages you want to have a css file where you will have all of the code for the formatting and the style of the webpage.
-And we will have a javascript file where we will have all of the functionality as well as the code that will build up the html of the webpage
+      - Note: there are many more files, but much of the files are either in progress or are there just in case if we need it, we will most likely remove a good portion of them in the final release of our project

 ### reports
 - in the reports directory we have stauts_report documentation that contains the overall tasks that team members have done, the overall tasks that we have or will complete, agenda meetings, and status reports